 Student conduct is governed by the university's policies, as explained in the Student Conduct Code.
 Students are expected to conduct themselves in the course (e.g., on discussion boards, email postings) in compliance with the university's regulations regarding civility.

 About the Instructor

-I am teaching this course with fellow instructor and Database expert Michael Curry.
+Hi, I am Danielle Safonte and will be your instructor this term.
+I am teaching this course with fellow instructor and computer scientist Dr. Michael Curry.
 Catch him on Slack and Piazza!